 The police on the scene said that the driver slammed on the brakes because there was traffic stopped in front of him.
 After a week goes by, you receive the police report, and the investigating officer puts the fault on you.
 What should you do?

-You have probably heard the term "black box" in the news about plane crashes, but did you know that trucks also have these black boxes and they can become a vital piece of evidence when determining fault in a truck accident?
+You probably heard the term "black box" about plane crashes, but did you know that trucks also have black boxes that can become a vital piece of evidence when determining fault in an accident?

 When reviewing the black box data, experts can see what happened in the moments leading up to the accident.
 That data will then be used by accident reconstruction experts to determine liability.
 The vast majority of large commercial trucks in Miami and elsewhere in Florida are equipped with a black box.
 With the help of an experienced truck accident lawyer in Miami by your side, you can gain access to the black box data to improve your chances of winning compensation.

 What Can a Truck's Black Box Reveal About the Accident?

 So what is the use of black boxes in truck accidents?
 Well, black box data provides insight into what happened up to 5 to 10 seconds before the crash occurred.
 But these 5 or 10 seconds can be critical to establishing fault in a truck accident.
 Black boxes can reveal many things, including but not limited to:

 - Driving time